Chidozieokoye/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-This setup begins by creating a Virtual Network and a Subnet in Azure, followed by deploying two virtual machines—Windows 10 and Linux (Ubuntu)—within the same network to ensure they can communicate with each other.
-Using Wireshark on the Windows 10 VM, you filter and observe various network traffic types, such as ICMP when pinging the Ubuntu VM, SSH traffic when accessing the Ubuntu VM via private IP, DHCP traffic when issuing a new IP address through PowerShell, and DNS traffic when using nslookup to resolve domains like google.com and disney.com.
-You also configure a Network Security Group (NSG) to disable and enable ICMP traffic, observing its effects on network communication in Wireshark.
-Additionally, you filter RDP traffic to observe continuous connections on the Windows 10 VM.
-This setup provides hands-on experience with network traffic analysis, firewall configuration, and VM communication within a virtualized environment.<br />
+In this setup, I began by creating a Virtual Network and a Subnet in Azure, then deployed two virtual machines—Windows 10 and Linux (Ubuntu)—within the same network to ensure they could communicate with each other.
+Using Wireshark on the Windows 10 VM, I filtered and observed various types of network traffic.
+This included ICMP traffic when pinging the Ubuntu VM, SSH traffic when accessing the Ubuntu VM via its private IP, DHCP traffic when issuing a new IP address through PowerShell, and DNS traffic when using nslookup to resolve domains like google.com and disney.com.
+I also configured a Network Security Group (NSG) to disable and enable ICMP traffic and observed its effects on network communication in Wireshark.
+Additionally, I filtered RDP traffic to monitor continuous connections on the Windows 10 VM.
+This setup gave me hands-on experience with network traffic analysis, firewall configuration, and VM communication within a virtualized environment.<br />

 <h2>Video Demonstration</h2>